Best places to dive in April

 The Maldives is a great place to see Manta action - photo courtesy of Azalea liveaboard

 The Maldives is home to an incredible amount of marine life.
 Whale sharks, manta rays, turtles, pelagic fish and sharks can be spotted all year round.
-If you’re a shark fanatic, the Carpe Vita Liveaboard operates a ‘Deep South Shark’ specialty trip during April which is dedicated to providing divers with exhilarating shark encounters.
-The ten night trip will provide divers with the chance to spend some time underwater with thresher sharks, whale sharks, hammerhead sharks and even oceanic sunfish, exploring the areas that could never be reached by a day boat.
+If you’re a shark fanatic, the Carpe Vita Liveaboard operates a ‘Deep South Shark’ speciality trip during April which is dedicated to providing divers with exhilarating shark encounters.
+The ten-night trip will provide divers with the chance to spend some time underwater with thresher sharks, whale sharks, hammerhead sharks and even oceanic sunfish, exploring the areas that could never be reached by a day boat.

 Set sail in the Seychelles

-Seychelles offers fantastic year-round diving, however April is when conditions are extraordinary.
+Seychelles offers fantastic year-round diving, however, April is when conditions are extraordinary.
 In total, the Seychelles are made up of 115 different islands, with no shortage of dive sites to explore.
 Because the Seychelles Islands are scattered throughout the Indian Ocean, winds, currents and rainfall vary island to island and this can affect the diving conditions in the area.

 Spearfishing and dynamite fishing is banned in the Seychelles Islands, and this has allowed marine life to replenish and thrive.
 Over 1000 different species of fish can be found along the reefs of the Seychelles and whale sharks are often spotted.